 - Identity Access Management: Appropriate mechanisms to ensure authentication and authorization of your continuous delivery process and tool are eminent.
 Your continuous delivery tool should follow protocols such as RBAC, Oauth 2.0.

-- Integration with 3rd party tools: Make sure your CD pipeline is compatible with SAST and DAST scanner.
-You can automatically perform code analysis and find security vulnerabilities of your release while delivering the application.
+- Integration with 3rd party tools: Make sure your Continuous Delivery pipeline is compatible with SAST and DAST scanner.
+You can automatically perform code analysis and find the security vulnerabilities of your release while delivering the application.
 Learn more about CD security.

 - Compliance and Audit: Ensuring compliance of continuous delivery processes to various industry standards is a must.
 Companies often make headlines for whooping penalties due to non-adherence to industry standards such as PCI, HIPAA, GDPR, and SOX.
 Automated policy-enforced pipelines will act as gates and guardrails to prevent developers from inadvertently introducing software risks.
 Read more on Why and How to Make CICD Pipeline Compliant and Auditable.

-#4.
-Stop your team from spending hours on risk analysis and approvals of your Continuous Delivery pipelines
+4. Stop your team from spending hours on risk analysis and approvals of your Continuous Delivery pipelines

 Risk assessment is challenging for three reasons: